 A Glass Sculpture With a Very Important Intention and Purpose

-The vitrine housing the artist's glass creatures make reference to man-made structures and the urban landscape encroaching on natural habitats by being made of glass, concrete, and metal.
+The vitrine housing the artist's glass creatures refer to man-made structures and the urban landscape encroaching on natural habitats by being made of glass, concrete, and metal.
 According to a statement from Medicus, the vessel addresses a dilemma in which a huge portion of humanity finds itself: human habitat mainly opposes coexistence with non-human creatures.
 Each species kept inside the cube asks the visitor to look them in the eye and reflect on the fragile ecosystem around them, the frailty of life, and the crucial part humans play in both destroying and preserving nature.

 What Is the Concept of Anamorphic Art?